rocrill/velo_city/README.md

   * 1.9 As a user, I can have a personalised user profile so that I can view my order history, order confirmations, saved favourite products and save my payment information(#10).
   * 1.10 As a user, I can search for a product by name or description so that I can easily find specific products that I want to purchase (#14).
   * 1.11 As a shopper, I can easily see what I've searched for and the number of results so that I can quickly decide if the product I want is available (#15).
+  * 1.12 As a user, I cannot access areas of the site that are restricted to admin users, and I receive an appropriate error message when I try to do so.

 **Feature 2.
 Home page**